Modeling LRU caches with Shot Noise request processes: Shot Noise Model and Cache Analysis

-The proof of Lemma \ref{prop:ldp} uses a result from \cite{duffield}, which we recall for commodity of the reader.
-We first introduce a few notation and terminology.
+The proof of Lemma \ref{prop:ldp} uses a result from \cite{duffield}, which we recall for the sake of clarity.
+We first introduce some notation and terminology.
 Let $\{Y(t)\}_{t\geq 0}$ be a non-negative stochastic process whose sample paths are right-continuous, non-decreasing and such that $\lim_{t\to\infty}Y(t)=\infty$ almost surely.
 We define the inverse process of $\{Y(t)\}_{t\geq 0}$ as

 The following theorem holds (see Theorem 1$(i)$ in \cite{duffield}).